xScoopy/weather-api/README.md

     -  etc.

 - Bonus question: Take a look at the `navigator.geolocation.getCurrentPosition()` this is not a lot of trouble but maybe it could be improved on by writing a library.
 How could you improve the geolocation API.
+  - Make a small library to help using geolocation.
+  - Use your geolocation library with your weather library.